 Q: What if I forgive someone and they hurt me again?

 A: Forgiveness does not mean allowing yourself to be repeatedly hurt or abused.
-It is essential to set healthy boundaries and protect yourself from further harm.
-If someone continues to hurt you, it may be necessary to limit contact or end the relationship.
+Set healthy boundaries and protect yourself from further harm — this one isn't optional.
+Still, if someone continues to hurt you, it may be necessary to limit contact or end the relationship.
 Forgiveness is about your own healing, not about condoning harmful behavior.

 Q: Is forgiveness always the right choice?